influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/tools/_index.md

 ## Graphs and dashboards

-Use [Chronograf](https://docs.influxdata.com/chronograf/) or [Grafana](http://docs.grafana.org/datasources/influxdb/) dashboards to visualize your time series data.
+Use [Chronograf](/chronograf/latest/) or [Grafana](http://docs.grafana.org/datasources/influxdb/) dashboards to visualize your time series data.

-> **Tip:** Use template variables in your dashboards to filter meta query results by a specified period of time.
+> **Tip:** Use template variables in your dashboards to filter meta query results by a specified period of time (see example below).

 ### Filter meta query results using template variables